I cannot, by the progress of the stars, / Give guess how near to day.

 The cluster is supposed to represent a head of hair.
 Some people consider the resemblance obvious; others consider it obviously a sign of mental disturbance.
 The view here (click on the above image to retrieve the stereogram) reveals how the cluster would look if we were to approach it by 35 parsecs, or about 115 light years.
 This view reveals most of the bright stars in the cluster to form a true open cluster, rather than a chance alignment.

 I've set up a page whereon you can make your own stereogram.
 The images look just like the ones here, except that you can pick your own coordinates, your own magnification, and select more or fewer stars based on apparent visual magnitude.
 You can even move out into space!
-Give it a try here.
+(This form is no longer operational, unfortunately.)

 This peculiar-sounding question is asked by the Morrisons in the October 1998 issue of Scientific American, in the Wonders column.
 I've made some similar maps of the sky from a hypothetical planet around 47 Ursae Majoris.